 - 483. a.
-A former permanent City employee, following resignation with service satisfactory, is being reappointed to a permanent position in https://doi.org/10.1007/journal.org/https://doi.org/10.1007/journal.org/https://doi.org/10.1007/journal.org/https://doi.org/10.1007/journal.org/https://doi.org/<a h - b.
+A former permanent City employee, following resignation with service satisfactory, is being reappointed to a permanent position in his/her the employee's former classification. - b.
 Loss of compensation would result if appointee accepts position at the normal step. - 485. c.
 A severe, easily demonstrated and documented recruiting and retention problem exists, such that all city appointments in the particular class should be above the normal step. - d.
 The appointee possesses special experience, qualifications and/or skills which, in the Appointing Officer's opinion, warrants appointment above the entrance rate. - e.
 If a new employee is hired above Step 1 under section (4)(c) above, all incumbents in the same classification shall be advanced to the same step at which the new employee is hired.
 In this case, the incumbents shall maintain their original anniversary date in the class for future step increases. - 488.
 The Appointing Officer seeking such Appointment Above Entrance, through a designated sender, shall submit a written notice to a designated recipient for the Union.